mylesagray/home-cluster-gitops/README.md

 ### Security

 * Remove all internal un/passwords and keys and turn into sealed secrets
+  * Remove as many static passwords as possible and rely on auto-generated secrets
 * Make ArgoCD GitHub webhook authenticated
 * [Build Keycloak-config-cli for arm64](https://github.com/adorsys/keycloak-config-cli/issues/503)